 Although the adage "a SWMU is forever" may remain true, during 2002 the Air Station's SWMU Cleanup Program demonstrated that, with proactive SWMU management and an open and trusting relationship with your regulators, it is possible to cut through RCRA's red tape and reduce costs.
-Examples of program success include:
+Examples of program successes include:

-• In FY2003, the Air Station will begin saving \$30,000 per year in future post-closure care sampling at SWMU

-I-10b.
-SWMU I-10b is located within the boundary of the CERCLA Operable Unit 2 (OU2), and the Air Station was able to obtain regulatory buy-in for eliminating its postclosure monitoring as a redundant duplication of the long term monitoring conducted for OU2.
+- Beginning in FY2003, the Air Station began to realize annual savings of \$30,000 per year in post-closure care sampling at SWMU I-10b.
+SWMU I-10b is located within the boundary of the CERCLA Operable Unit 2 (OU2), and the Air Station was able to obtain regulatory buy-in eliminating its post-closure monitoring as a redundant duplication of the long term monitoring conducted for OU2. - The Air Station was able to eliminate an additional